ptaconet/getremotedata/README.md

 Finally, `getRemoteData` relies as much as possible on open and standard data access protocols (eg.
-[OPeNDAP](https://en.wikipedia.org/wiki/OPeNDAP)), which makes the package (and by extension the scripts that use it) less vulnerable to external changes than packages or applications relying on APIs.
+[OPeNDAP](https://en.wikipedia.org/wiki/OPeNDAP)), which makes the package less vulnerable to external changes than packages or applications relying on APIs.

 ## When should you use `getRemoteData` ?